We are proud to have been awarded the Music Excellence Partner award with the Derby and Derbyshire Music Partnership.

 At Portway we are committed to providing musical opportunities and education for all.
-All pupils have a classroom music lesson each week with Mrs. Hindmarch where we develop our singing skills, listen to great music and play lots of different instruments.
+All pupils have a classroom music lesson with Mrs. Hindmarch where we develop our singing skills, listen to great music and play lots of different instruments.
 As a whole class we play 'junk percussion' in Year 3, handbells in Year 4, djembe drums in Year 5 and ukuleles in Year 6.
-We also have a weekly singing assembly where we sing together as a school.
+We also learn keyboard skills and have a weekly singing assembly where we sing together as a school.

 Please let Mrs. Hindmarch know if you'd like to join any of these groups - we'd love to see you there!

 We are able to offer lessons in school time for the following instruments: